Teens Aren’t Using Facebook, But They Still Love Video Games

 Please Log in to join the conversation.

-5 years 10 months ago #40 by Melissa
+6 years 5 months ago #40

 I thought this article was interesting because I personally play video games and use Facebook.
 I could also say I do agree with the fact that teens have stopped using Facebook.
 Personally as a teen myself I would say Facebook has declined because of the other well known popular apps such as Instagram, snapchat, YouTube and etc.